 Defining the Family examines the complicated, often contradictory, responses of the law to the radical changes that have altered the scope and meaning of the American family since the start of the Industrial Revolution.
 Bioethics and the Law, co-authored with Professor Lois Shepherd, is a casebook intended for use by practitioners, in law school teaching, and in courses in bioethics.
 The third edition of the book is structured around two sets of concerns.
 One set primarily affects individuals, and the second set primarily affects communities.
 In addition to topics generally covered in accounts of bioethics (e.g., reproduction, dying), the book includes analyses of public health (including bioterrorism), social justice and access to health care, the business of health care, and conflicts of interest faced by health care providers.
 Professors Dolgin and Shepherd have just completed the book’s third edition (published by Aspen Publishers in 2013).

 Professor Dolgin has written many articles, published in a variety of law reviews, other scholarly journals, and edited volumes.
-Much of this work has analyzed legal responses to shifts in the family (including those occasioned by developments in reproductive technology and by the “new genetics”) and to shifts in the structure and delivery of health care in the United States and elsewhere.
-Her most recent work focuses on disparities in health and in health care.
+Much of this work has analyzed legal responses to shifts in the family (including those occasioned by developments in reproductive technology and by the “new genetics”), the legal parameters of bioethical conundrums, or the changing structure and delivery of health care in the United States and elsewhere.
 She has authored a series of articles analyzing the nation’s longstanding resistance to providing comprehensive health care coverage to everyone.
-The Gitenstein Institute and the Bioethics Center are engaged in a variety of innovative projects that aim to broaden access to health care in the local community and to create models that can be exported to other communities in the nation.
+Her most recent work focuses on medical necessity and advance care planning.
+Professor Dolgin lectures widely in the United States and abroad about health care law and bioethics.